agoldberglab/CV_DuffySelection/ABC_sims/README.md

 driver scripts:

 - wrappers to submit jobs that simulate and analyze 10000 dominant, additive, and recessive simulations, each.
 Numbered in order.
-04_make_df.sh will combine output stats for the 10000 simulations into one txt file.
+04_make_df.sh will combine output stats for the 10000 simulations into one .txt file.